The Bottom Line

 Wireless Connectivity – Works as it Should

-The Treblab HD7 uses Bluetooth 4.2 to wirelessly connect your source device to the speaker.
+The Treblab HD7 uses Bluetooth 4.2 to connect your source device to the speaker wirelessly.
 This makes for a fairly strong connection, allowing for a distance of up to 33 feet between devices- more than enough for use around the house or in most outdoor situations.

 Establishing a Bluetooth connection is extremely quick and straightforward, and the HD7 remembers paired devices so your devices are instantly connected upon powerup, provided your Bluetooth remains activated on your source device.

-It would be nice to be able to pair more than one source device to the HD7 at once, however, such a small speaker is best suited for personal use, rather than a party situation, so this feature is not entirely necessary.
+It would be nice to pair multiple source devices to the HD7 simultaneously.
+However, such a small speaker is best suited for personal use rather than a party situation, so this feature is unnecessary.

 True Wireless Stereo abilities allow you to pair 2 individual HD7s together to form a stereo pair.
-This is a great feature for wireless speakers as even the ‘stereo’ models don’t really provide a detailed stereo field and I’m glad to see this ability on the HD7.
+This is a great feature for wireless speakers, as even the ‘stereo’ models don’t provide a detailed stereo field, and I’m glad to see this ability on the HD7.

 Treblab HD7 Bluetooth Speaker Conclusion

-The HD7 is incredibly compact, lightweight, and therefore easy to carry around with you whether it be to the beach, on a hike, or fitted to your bike.
-Despite its small size, the HD7 is packed with enough features to provide you with everything you could need in a portable Bluetooth speaker, and my only complaint would be the lack of bass (which might not be an issue for you, depending on your music taste) and absence of a power bank feature, however, this may not be too big a deal depending on how and where you plan on using the HD7.
+The HD7 is incredibly compact, lightweight, and therefore easy to carry around with you, whether to the beach, on a hike, or fitted to your bike.
+Despite its small size, the HD7 is packed with enough features to provide you with everything you could need in a portable Bluetooth speaker, and my only complaint would be the lack of bass (which might not be an issue for you, depending on your music taste) and absence of a power bank feature.
+However, this may not be too big a deal, depending on how and where you plan on using the HD7.

 The Treblab HD7 may not be the best speaker to power your house party or provide thumping basslines to rattle the windows, but it is clear that it was not designed for this purpose.
 For a speaker made to be as small, lightweight, and convenient as possible, Treblab was seriously successful here.
-I recommend the HD7 for anyone looking for a budget-friendly and compact speaker to use at home or when out and about that sounds great and has all the standard features.
+I recommend the HD7 to anyone looking for a budget-friendly and compact speaker at home or when out and about.
+That sounds great and has all the standard features.